1801BM1/cpu11/vm1/readme.md

 #### \tst
 - test software, including restored factory test sources and ROM images.
-Build batch should be run befor building FPGA bitstream to include test software image
+Build batch should be run before building FPGA bitstream to include test software image

 ## How to simulate
 - run "tst\build.bat t401" to prebuild desired test software image (t401 is a sample)
 - run ModelSim simulator
 - set "vm1/hdl/org/sim/de0" as working directory in ModelSim (File->Change Directory)
 - execute "do run.do" console command
-- wait, simulation make take some time till complete
+- wait, simulation may take some time till complete
 - see the results in waveform and console output

 ## Implemented resources